As oil recovers, U.S. firms descend on the Permian Basin in West Texas

 FAST START TO 2017

-Occidental Petroleum Corp (OXY.N), WPX Energy (WPX.N), Noble Energy Inc (NBL.N) and RSP Permian Inc (RSPP.N) have also made major commitments to the region.
+Occidental Petroleum Corp, WPX Energy, Noble Energy Inc and RSP Permian Inc have also made major commitments to the region.

 The companies that have sold or leased their holdings have typically been smaller, privately-held firms aiming to take advantage of the high land prices rather than invest the millions of dollars needed to pump the oil.